By Alexis Maltin on March 11th, 2021

 By contrast, investor demand for the industrial sector is so intense that cap rates fell 20 bps to hit 6.0% at year-end, even amidst the pandemic.
 This difference in cap rate trends is not meant to suggest waning interest in the sector; again, sales were up, in addition to the number of unique buyers.
 But with slowing cap rate compression, it is helpful that the pace of construction pulled back in 2020.

-Through February of 2021, the $968 million in investment activity is already the highest in RCA records for the first two months of a year.
+Through February of 2021, the $968 million in investment activity is already the highest in Real Capital Analytics records for the first two months of a year.
 While self storage has proved resilient through the Covid-induced downturn, only time will tell how the sector performs post-pandemic.